British Standards Institution (BSI)

 Cannon Fire Protection

-With almost 30 years experience, Cannon Fire Protection has developed an excellent reputation within the fire protection industry throughout the United Kingdom and Europe.
+With over 30 years experience, Cannon Fire Protection has developed an excellent reputation within the fire protection industry throughout the United Kingdom and Europe.

 More about BSI

 Subsidiaries List of BSI countries, BSI Group, also known as the British Standards Institution (BSI), is the national standards body of the United Kingdom.
 BSI produces technical standards on a wide range of products and services, and also supplies certification and standards-related services to businesses.

 To learn more about British Standards Association visit their website.